Modification Of Child Custody with a

 Child Custody Agreements Are Not Set in Stone

-In order to modify a custody order, you must show a changed circumstance – and prove that modifying the current order will be in your child’s best interest.
+In order to modify a custody order, you must show a changed circumstance – and prove that modifying the current order will be in your child’s best interest, or you can work together to reach a mutually agreeable child custody modification court order.

 Reasons to Modify a Child Custody Agreement